matthewdeaves/willow/README.md

 docker compose exec php bin/cake queue worker --verbose
 ```
 Leave the queue worker running in a terminal to see useful output as it picks up and runs [jobs](https://github.com/matthewdeaves/willow/tree/main/src/Job).
 Remember to save your Anthropic API key in the settings page.

+### Anthropic and Google Translate API Integration
+Willow integrates the [Anthropic API](https://console.anthropic.com/dashboard) and the [Google Translate API](https://cloud.google.com/translate) for some nice features:

+* Automatic translation of articles/pages and tags into up to 25 languages
+* Generation of SEO related texts for Article/Pages and Tags based on their content (also translated)
+* Generation of image alternate text, keywords, nice file names, descriptions and keywords
+* Auto Tagging of Articles/Pages (automatically create Tags based on content)
+* Automatic moderation of comments
+* A lot more to come...

+To use these feautures go to the settings page [http://localhost:8080/admin/settings](http://localhost:8080/admin/settings) and
+1. add your API keys
+2. enable the AI setting
+3. enable the AI jobs that you want to have run automatically
+4. enable the languages/locales you want for translation
+5. Make sure you have started a queue runner process in your development environment (see above)

 ## Development Guide